ddprrt/ddprrt.github.io/_posts/2015-09-29-gulp-4-parallel-and-series.md

 gulp.task('default', gulp.parallel('scripts', 'styles'));
 {% endhighlight %}

+The first problem with this approach is that `clean` always gets executed with the actual task that creates the output.
+In a concurrent world, this can mean that we immediately delete the files we created.
+We don't want that.
+So let's exchange the tasks that are meant to be executed after another with `gulp.series`.

+{% highlight javascript %}
+gulp.task('styles', gulp.series('clean', function() {...}));
+gulp.task('scripts', gulp.series('clean', function() {...}));

+gulp.task('clean', function() {...});

+gulp.task('default', gulp.parallel('scripts', 'styles'));
+{% endhighlight %}

-However, this causes even more problems.
+Better.
+However, there are still problems.
 First of all, the dependency is still
 hard-wired: "Clean" gets called every time we call *scripts* or *styles*.

 Second, Gulp 4 does not have any dependency check (because they aren't dependencies)